TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 **Microsoft Connect -** If you are a registered user of Microsoft Connect, you can access and edit your personal information by clicking Manage Your Connect Profile at the Microsoft Connect web site.

-**Windows Live -** If you have used Windows Live services, you can update your profile information, change your password, view the unique ID associated with your credentials, or close certain accounts by visiting Windows Live Account Services.
+**Microsoft account -** If you wish to update the profile information on your Microsoft account, change your password, add security information, view the unique ID associated with your credentials or close your account, you can do so by visiting Microsoft account services.

-**Windows Live Public Profile -** If you have created a public profile on Windows Live, you may also edit or delete information in your public profile by going to your Windows Live profile.
+**Public Profile -** If you have created a public profile with your Microsoft account, you may edit or delete information in your public profile by going to your profile.

-**Search Advertising -** If you buy search advertising through Microsoft Advertising, you can review and edit your personal information at the Microsoft adCenter web site.
+**Search Advertising -** If you buy search advertising through Bing Ads, you can review and edit your personal information at the Bing Ads web site.

 **Microsoft Partner Programs -** If you are registered with Microsoft Partner Programs, you can review and edit your profile by clicking Manage Your Account on the Partner Program web site.

-**Xbox -** If you are an Xbox LIVE or Xbox.com user, you can view or edit your personal information, including billing and account information, privacy settings, online safety and data sharing preferences by accessing My Xbox on the Xbox 360 console or on the Xbox.com web site.
+**Xbox -** If you are an Xbox LIVE or Xbox.com user, you can view or edit your personal information, including billing and account information, privacy settings, online safety and data sharing preferences by accessing My Xbox on the Xbox console or on the Xbox.com web site.
 For account information select My Xbox, Accounts.
 For other personal information settings, select My Xbox, then Profile, then Online Safety Settings.

-**Zune -** If you have a Zune account or a Zune Pass subscription, you can view and edit your personal information at Zune.net (sign in, access your Zune tag then My Account) or through the Zune software (sign in, access your Zune tag, then select Zune.net profile).

 If you cannot access personal data collected by Microsoft sites or services via the links above, these sites and services may provide you with other ways to access to your data.
 You can contact Microsoft by using the web form.
 We will respond to requests to access or delete your personal information within 30 days.